 - Both are globular proteins

-Hemoglobin has a quaternary structure composed of two alpha and two beta subunits, whereas myoglobin has a tertiary structure.
+Haemoglobin has a quaternary structure composed of two alpha and two beta subunits, whereas myoglobin has a tertiary structure.